Macros and Triggers

 Scripts

-For logic that macros cannot express, write Python scripts using the built-in Monaco code editor.
+For logic that macros cannot express, write Python scripts using the Code view in the Programmer IDE.
 Scripts are stored in projects/<name>/scripts/ as standard .py files.

 Use the search box at the top of the script list to filter by file name.